MrMaxbmb/MrMaxbmb/README.md

-# Hi!
-Nice to see you 🤘🏻
+# 🤘🏻 Hi, Nice to see you!

 Welcome to my page!
 I'm Maksim Bazdrev, a student at BMSTU (Bauman Moscow State Technical University).
-I'm interested in machine learning, deep learning, natural language processing, computer vision, and recommender systems.
+I'm interested in ML, DL, NLP, CV, RecSys and Data Science, Analytics in general.

 My main programming language is Python, which I use for machine learning and data science.
 I'm familiar with both classical methods (linear and logistic regression, gradient boosting, KNN, Random Forest, naive Bayes, etc.) and deep learning models.
 I use Google Colab and other tools to train models.
 I've also participated in Kaggle competitions.